-Where a pupil's needs require interventions which are additional to or different from those provided as part of the school's usual differentiated curriculum and strategies, the pupil will have a Personal Learning Profile (PLP), Individual Education Plan (IEP) or individual behaviour management plan (IBMP) which outlines needs, provision, strategies and targets.
-Parents/carers and staff will receive a copy of the PLP/IEP/IBMP and will be encouraged to contribute to reviews.
+Where a pupil requires interventions which are additional to or different from those provided as part of the school's usual differentiated curriculum and strategies, the pupil will have a Personal Learning Profile (PLP), Individual Education Plan (IEP) or Individual Pastoral Support Plan (IPSP) which outlines needs, provision, strategies and targets.
+Parents/carers and staff will receive a copy of the PLP/IEP/IPSP and will be encouraged to contribute to reviews.

-Support for learning difficulties
+Support for Learning Difficulties

-Literacy support
+Literacy Support

 Following an analysis of the results early in Year 7, a number of children will be identified as requiring extra support in basic literacy skills.
 Parents/carers of all pupils identified in this way are informed of the nature of support to be provided.
-The SENCo also informs other staff.
-The majority of these pupils will be taught in smaller English intervention classes; however, there may be some withdrawal work, lunchtime groups or Home Learning.
-Further details of the programmes are available in a separate leaflet entitled: 'Learning Support, Guide for Year 7 Parents/carers'.
+The SENDCo also informs other staff.
+The majority of these pupils will be taught in smaller English intervention classes; however, there may be some withdrawal work, lunchtime groups or after-school sessions.